SFStefenon/WBF-HE-YOLO/README.md

 ---

-The model presented in this repository was evaluated using the dataset realeased by Dexter Lewis and Pratik Kulkarni, which can be found at [competition-insulator-defect-detection](https://dx.doi.org/10.21227/vkdw-x769) (accessed on March 25, 2023).

-**We encourage you to perform comparative analyzes with your dataset!**

----

 ## Compute YOLOv8 in your machine

 The first step is to download the YOLOv8.
 I recommend doing that from the official developer [Ultralytics](https://github.com/ultralytics/ultralytics).